TORTOISES AND HABITAT CONNECTIVITY

 Spotting a Sonoran desert tortoise in the wild typically sparks excitement.
 These seldom-seen animals are important in the ecosystem, providing food for other species as well as shelter through the burrows they dig.

-Unfortunately, their numbers have been declining throughout their range.
-As a long-lived species with slow recruitment (few young survive to adulthood), it is vulnerable to human and environmental pressures.
+As a long-lived species with slow recruitment (few young survive to adulthood), the desert tortoise is vulnerable to human and environmental pressures.
 Chief threats facing this species include habitat loss and fragmentation, removal from the wild, disease, introduced species and more.
-In Arizona, it is considered a special status species, and it is currently being considered for federal listing as threatened or endangered under the Endangered Species Act.
+Some populations have experienced declines, primarily those around human developments.
+In Arizona, it is protected through its designation as a Species of Greatest Conservation Need.

 Little is known about the tortoise population in McDowell Sonoran Preserve or what factors might be affecting it.
 Understanding how human activities might influence this sensitive species will help the Conservancy and the City of Scottsdale make appropriate management decisions to protect the tortoise and the Preserve ecosystem.